vojtechkral/bard/doc/book/templates.md

 The chord again contains inlines in a recursive way (although it is guaranteed never to contain another chord).
 This way, the text contained within an `i-chord` type will be dispatched to the `i-text` inline just like from `b-verse` directly.

 With these in place, a very basic template should be complete.
 You can download the [whole source code](assets/html-basic.hbs).
-The template won't render some finer features such as bold text, italics, alt chords, images etc. But will render basic song content:
+The template won't render some finer features such as bold text, italics, alt chords, images etc., but will render basic song content:

 ![template-basic-screenshot](assets/template-basic.png)